jessmeow21/Crystal-Game/README.md

-# unit-4-game
+# Crystal Game

-Using jQuery for developing this game
+## About:
+Crystal Game is a game on the browser window.
+The user clicks on the crystal images to be able to match the given random number.

 1. To begin you must click on the crystals
-2. Each crystal has its own number
+2. Each crystal is given its own random number in each refresh
-3. You must match the given random number by clicking on the crystals
+3. To win you must match the given random number by clicking on the crystals and carefully figuring out the value of each crystal.
-4. If you match, you win.
-If you go above the random number, you lose.
+4. If you go above the random number, you lose.

-5. Have fun.
+## Technologies Used:
+* JavaScript
+* jQuery
+* Bootstrap

+## Design Features
+* Gradient background
+*